brandon-rhodes/python-patterns/gang-of-four/flyweight/index.rst

 .. admonition:: Verdict

-   Flyweight objects are such a perfect fit for Python that the language itself uses the pattern for values like integers, strings, and Boolean true and false.
+   Flyweight objects are such a perfect fit for Python that the language itself uses the pattern for such popular values as identifiers, some integers, and Boolean true and false.

 ..
 TODO mention that this is confused with “singleton” once the Disambiguation section is written

 A perfect example of the Flyweight Pattern is the Python |intern|_ function.
-(It’s a builtin in Python 2,
+It’s a builtin in Python 2
-but was moved into the |sys|_ module in Python 3.)
+which was moved into the |sys|_ module in Python 3.
-It keeps exactly one copy of each string you pass.
-Each time you ask for the same string, exactly the same object is returned — it keeps only one copy of each string object in memory.
+When you pass it a string,
+it returns an exactly equal string.
+Its advantage is that it saves space: no matter how many different string objects you pass it for a particular value like ``'xyzzy'``, it returns the same ``'xyzzy'`` object each time.

+It’s used internally in Python to save memory.
+As Python parses your program
+it’s likely to encounter a given identifier like ``range`` several times.
+Instead of storing each of them as a separate string object, it uses ``intern()`` so that all mentions of ``range`` in your code can share a single string object in memory that represents them all.

+We can see its behavior
-Let’s compute the string ``'python'`` two different ways (to make it likely that any given Python implementation will really give us two different strings) and pass them to the intern function:
+by computing the string ``'python'`` two different ways (to make it likely that any given Python implementation will really give us two different strings) and pass them to the intern function: